sleepingcat4/datasets/README.md

 1. Understanding linguistic jargon.
 2. Analysing tone and signature habits, as well as the progression of language over decades.

-**In the coming weeks, we'll release more in-depth datasets on exotic topics of high-quality.**
+**In the coming weeks, we'll release more in-depth datasets on exotic topics with high-quality.**